 For one Turning Point, your operatives can turn one normal hit into a critical hit when they fight in combat if the target is not Ready and your operative is the Attacker in that combat.

-Friendly operatives that are more than Pentagon/6 inches from other friendly operatives can retain a failed hit as a succesful normal hit when they fight or shoot if they have already retained one or more critical hits in that action.
+Friendly operatives that are more than Square/3 Inches (down from Pentagon/6 Inches as of the Q4 2023 Balance Dataslate) from other friendly operatives can retain a failed hit as a succesful normal hit when they fight or shoot if they have already retained one or more critical hits in that action.
 Outcasts lasts for 1 Turning Point.

 For one Turning Point, this Ploy allows all of your operatives to use Aeldari Agility.
 This means that they can’t perform Shoot or Fight actions in their activation, but instead, they add Triangle/1 inch to their Dash, Fall Back and Move actions in that activation.
 Note that this also works with the free Dash action you get every activation, so this really adds up to a lot of movement.
 Excellent Ploy for your first activation if you’re running a melee focused kill team and you want to get close to enemy ranged operatives or objectives in a hurry.

 This can be used when an enemy operative performs a Fall Back action.
 The operative falling back is dealt D3 mortal wounds from every operative from your team within its Engagement Range.